City Could Shut Down Illegal Basement Apartments in Brampton

 It’s no secret that basement suites (also known as secondary units) are a godsend for both renters and buyers who are dealing with an increasingly challenging housing market that’s tough to afford.
 For many people, a basement suite is the only dwelling they can reasonably afford and for homeowners, it’s what makes their mortgage and utility bills manageable.

-Now that the City has released its budget — which has yet to be approved — a few salient items have been unveiled.
+Now that the City has approved its budget, a few salient items have been unveiled.

 Brampton has included a “Secondary Unit Task Force” in its 2018-2020 budget document, which is set to be established in 2018 in partnership with Enforcement and By-Law Services in the city.